 This program offers low interest loan for students that have an exceptional financial need and are enrolled in an eligible program.
 Awards are generally made on a first-come first serve basis until funds are exhausted.
-When awarded, the student must complete a promissory note and entrance counseling with a student account representative in Student Financial Services.
+Funds are not available for the 2018-19 school year..

 Many private lending institutions offer loans to students and families seeking assistance to meet expenses related to attendance at Savannah State University.
 There are an increasing number of these loans and the terms of these loans change frequently.
 An alternative/private loan is not guaranteed by the federal government, requires a credit check and .may require a co-signer.